Snehil-Shah/Seismic-Alerts-Streamer/README.md

       The Rest API accessible at ```localhost:5000``` has the following endpoints:
-  1. ```POST /seismic_events```: Self-Report Seismic Activity in you region Request Body should adhere to the format for a successful submission:
+  1. ```POST /seismic_events```: Self-Report Seismic Activity in you region

+   Request Body should adhere to the given format for a successful submission:
    ```json
    {
     "magnitude":"float",